dustinpfister/blog_posts/_posts/phaser-physics-drag.md

 ## 1 - What to know before continuing.

 In this post I am writing about an example that I made that makes use of drag using the built in arcade physics engine in phaser ce.
 This is not a getting started post on the arcade physics engine, or phaser in general.
 There are many aspects of the phaser ce game framework that are used in this post, and I will not be covering all of them.
+The drag property is an instance of [Phaser.Point](/2018/11/03/phaser-point/) so I can use the set method or user the x and y properties to set the values for drag.

 ## 2 - A Cannon ball example using drag